RKYC Club Regulations

 Power Supply During Off Season Storage

-Unlike many marinas, the RKYC leaves the power on in the yard during the winter season to permit members to work on their boat if they wish to do so.
+Unlike many marinas, the RKYC leaves the power on in the yard during the winter season to permit members to work on their boats.
 Leaving heaters, battery chargers, or any other appliance operating is not permitted.
-Any power usage during the off-season must be supervised by the member or designate.
+Any power usage during the off-season must occur under the presence and supervision of the member or designate.

 Some members do not purchase a berth for the summer season, but move their vessel to a mooring on the river.
 After the boat is launched, a one week grace period will be provided (given that a berth is available) to have the mast installed, the boat readied and then the boat is to be moved.
 After the 7 day period has expired, there will be a charge for berth usage.